Wednesday, April 22, 2015

 The predicted ZHR this year is 18 meteors per hour.
 This means that under ideal conditions, you will see a meteor on average about once every three minutes.
 This can be as interesting as watching paint dry.
 Also, while that meteor every three minutes is the average, meteors are like buses, you wait for ages and then a whole bunch turn up.

 The rate is actually less than the ZHR, ZHR means Zenithal Hourly Rate, the number of meteors you could expect to see if the radiant (the apparent position where the meteors originate) was at the highest point of the sky, under dark sky conditions.

 Of course under real conditions the Lyrids radiant will not rise that high for most places, and most places won't have really dark skies.
 The lower the radiant is, the thicker atmosphere will obscure the fainter meteors, and some of the meteors will start to "burn" below the horizon, so over all you will see fewer.

 This is particularly true in Australia, where the radiant is very low to the horizon.
 In Australia the radiant rises about 1 am local time, but it is not really high enough for there to be any real chance of seeing meteors until around 4 am, when the radiant is between three handspans to four handspans above the horizon (see diagram above).
-The other factor is the just past last quarter Moon which is not far from the radiant, washing the fainter meteors out.
+The Moon has long set, so Moonlight is not a factor this year..